SpatialFly: Implicit 3D Prior-Guided Visual Reparameterization for Continuous UAV Vision-and-Language Navigation: Introduction

 In summary, our main contributions are as follows: \begin{itemize} \item We propose SpatialFly, a geometry-guided spatial representation framework for UAV VLN, which mitigates the structural representation mismatch between 2D visual perception and the 3D trajectory decision space.

-\item We introduce a geometry-guided 2D representation alignment mechanism for RGB-only UAV VLN, which injects implicit 3D geometric priors into visual tokens and performs fine-grained cross-modal alignment and geometry-aware reparameterization to improve spatial consistency.
+\item We introduce a geometry-guided 2D adaptive representation mechanism for RGB-only UAV VLN, which injects implicit 3D geometric priors into visual tokens and reparameterizes visual tokens through geometry-conditioned cross-modal attention and gated residual fusion.

 \item Experimental results show that SpatialFly consistently outperforms state-of-the-art UAV VLN baselines across both seen and unseen environments, reducing NE by 4.03\,m and improving SR by 1.27\% over the strongest baseline on the unseen Full split.